 - When all of the information has been presented, the hearing administrator(s) will render a timely decision.

-- The Director of the Office of Rights and Responsibilities may review and, if necessary, remand or alter the sanctions after the conclusion of the hearing.
+- The Director of Rights and Responsibilities may review and, if necessary, remand or alter the sanctions after the conclusion of the hearing.
 If the sanction(s) is deemed to be inappropriate, the director will discuss the issue with the hearing administrator(s) and student(s) prior to any revision of the sanction(s) and send a follow-up letter confirming the revised sanction(s).

 At the conclusion of a hearing the following will occur: